GIS application in Project Monitoring and Evaluation Training (Virtual and Onsite)

 This course has beginners and advanced modules, and SDSL will advise individuals appropriately after reviewing their applications.

 To register, please send us an email to email@example.com or give us a call at +254754344535.

 Training topics can be requested by writing to firstname.lastname@example.org

-All SDSL participants who complete the training are provided with dedicated coaches to accompany them after completion of the training including receiving recent and relevant journals, research, and benchmarking practices on topical issues in respective disciplines.
+All SDSL participants who complete the training are provided with dedicated coaches to accompany them after the training, including receiving recent and relevant journals, research, and benchmarking practices on topical issues in their respective disciplines.

 You can also click on this registration link to register REGISTER